 On account of the increasing pet humanization and the growing trend of nuclear families, the adoption rate of cats is increasing, especially among the young population.
 These factors have impelled the demand for cat food across the globe.
 Moreover, the growing awareness among cat owners about nutritional diversification is positively influencing them to opt for customized treats and food products.
 Besides this, with the rising demand for cat food that is prepared using locally produced ingredients and offers digestive benefits, manufacturers are launching a wide variety of premium pet food items, such as organic, natural and gluten-free variants, to expand their product portfolio.
 They are also utilizing innovative packaging solutions to differentiate their products from other competitors operating in the industry.
 Furthermore, the introduction of cat food in convenient stand-up pouches, re-closable bags, and single-serve pouches and bags is also impelling the market growth worldwide.
-Looking forward, IMARC Group expects the market value to reach US$ 36.9 Billion by 2025, at a CAGR of 2.2% during 2020-2025.
+Looking forward, IMARC Group expects the global cat food market to exhibit steady growth during the next five years.

 Breakup by Product Type: